klchambers/pp5ecommerce/README.md

 Please note that the initial email may be directed to your spam folder.
 This can happen due to several factors:

-- New Sender Recognition: If this is the first time you are receiving an email from GlouGlou, your email provider might not immediately recognize it as safe.
+- New Sender Recognition: If this is the first time you are receiving an email from GlouGlou, your email provider might not immediately recognise it as safe.
 - Email Filtering: Gmail and other providers have advanced spam detection systems that may mistakenly flag the confirmation email as unsolicited, especially if it's sent from an automated system.
 - First-Time Communication: As the first email from our domain, the provider may treat it more cautiously, categorizing it as spam.
 To ensure you receive the confirmation and future emails, please check your spam folder, and mark the email as 'Not Spam,'.